 1. What types of engraving tools are suitable for acrylic?

-Engraving tools suitable for acrylic include laser engravers (CO2, diode), rotary tools with diamond or carbide drills, CNC milling machines, and special engraving machines compatible with acrylic materials.
+Engraving tools suitable for acrylic include laser engravers (CO2, diode), rotary tools with diamond or carbide bits, CNC mills, and specialized engraving machines compatible with acrylic materials.

 2. How do I choose the right engraving depth for acrylic?